jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (a) in the case of a notice that accreditation has been granted, enter the name of the dam owner on the register kept under section 273(1)﻿(c); or
   (b) in the case of a notice that accreditation has been revoked, remove the name of the dam owner from that register.

-### Subpart 7 — Responsibilities of product certification accreditation body
+### Subpart 7 — Responsibilities relating to product certification

 **Appointment of product certification accreditation body**